 Therefore, we have a format string bug.
 This means we've met the necessary pre-conditions to exploit this binary.

-We need to gather two pieces of information: an address from the stack (to beat PIE) and the canary's offset from rsp
+We need to gather two pieces of information: an address from the stack (to beat PIE) and the canary's offset from rsp.

-and the return address).
+We know the canary should be at rbp-0x8 since it usually sits just before the sensitive data (rbp and the return address).
 We can confirm that in two places:

 0x000000000000154c <+8>: mov rax,QWORD PTR fs:0x28 0x0000000000001555 <+17>: mov QWORD PTR [rbp-0x8],rax OR 0x000000000000173d <+505>: mov rdx,QWORD PTR [rbp-0x8] 0x0000000000001741 <+509>: sub rdx,QWORD PTR fs:0x28